-In terms of health screening measures, thermometers are still present at Fishkhabour, Bashmagh and Ibrahim Al-Khalil (outgoing), but not at Ibrahim Al-Khalil (incoming).
-Regarding the newly monitored PoEs, thermometers are present at Zurbatiyah but not at Al-Shalamcha.
-As with the last round, all travelers entering Iraq via Ibrahim Al-Khalil (incoming), Fishkhabour and Bashmagh must take a COVID-19 test upon arrival.
-However, there are no testing facilities at Zurbatiyah and Al-Shalamcha; travelers entering at these PoEs must carry with them negative PCR test results in order to enter.
-Travelers in transit are not required to take a test at the PoEs; all of these travelers are escorted by security forces to the international airports, where they are required to take a test prior to flying out of the country.
+Health screening measures findings from this round are consistent with the last round.
+Thermometers are still present at Fishkhabour, Bashmagh and Ibrahim Al-Khalil (outgoing), but not at Ibrahim Al-Khalil (incoming).
+Incoming travelers are required to take a COVID-19 test upon arrival at each of the three PoEs.
+However, travelers in transit are not required to take a test at the PoEs; all of these travelers are escorted by security forces to the international airports, where they are required to take a test prior to flying out of the country.

-Quarantine rules vary across the monitored PoEs.
-After entering Iraq via Ibrahim Al-Khalil, travelers entering KRI are required to quarantine at home for 14 days - consistent with the previous three rounds.
-In addition, Syrian travelers entering KRI via Fishkhabour are still required to quarantine in a hotel for 48 hours - except those with dual nationality who are in transit, for whom there is no quarantine requirement.
-Also, as with the last round, all travelers entering via Bashmagh must quarantine at home for 48 hours.
-Finally, travelers entering via Zurbatiyah and Al-Shalamcha must quarantine at home for 14 days.
+Additionally, after entering Iraq via Ibrahim Al-Khalil, travelers planning to stay in KRI are required to quarantine at home for 14 days - consistent with the previous two rounds.
+In addition,

+Syrian travelers entering KRI via Fishkhabour are required to quarantine in a hotel for 48 hours - except those with dual nationality who are in transit, for whom there is no quarantine requirement.
+As with the last round, all travelers entering via Bashmagh must quarantine at home for 48 hours.
+There is still no rule in place requiring truck drivers to quarantine after carrying goods across any of the three PoEs.

 Furthermore, as with the last round, none of the crossings have an isolation space for further evaluation of suspected cases amongst travelers.
-Otherwise, in previous rounds, travelers crossing at most PoEs were required to submit a health declaration form upon arrival.
-However, this requirement is only currently in place at Zurbatiyah, with COVID-19 testing facilities or rules requiring travelers to submit negative PCR test results considered sufficient at the other four PoEs.
+Moreover, in the last round, travelers crossing at Bashmagh and Ibrahim Al-Khalil (incoming) were required to submit a health declaration form upon arrival; however, this requirement only now applies to those entering via Ibrahim Al-Khalil.
+This requirement is not in place at Fishkhabour.